Avelanda/MapYourGrid/docs/starter-kit.md

 1. Go to the [MAP IT📍](https://mapyourgrid.org/map-it/)page.
-1. Press on the Osmose hint layer button.
+1. Press on `iD Editor`, and then press on the Osmose hint layer button.
-1. Choose one of the Osmose issues, and press on a country.
+1. Choose one of the Osmose issue types, and then press on a country.
 This will fetch up to 5000 Osmose issues for that country and issue type.
-1. Drag and drop the file you have downloaded into the map area of your iD or JOSM editor.
+1. A URL will appear which you can copy.
+1. Go to the [iD Editor](https://www.openstreetmap.org/edit), and then press on `Map Data` or `U` on your keyboard.
+1. Press on the three dots next to `Custom Map Data`, and paste the copied URL and press OK.
-1. You can now see all the issues at a high zoom level.
+1. You should now see all the issues (pink dots) at a high zoom level, and you can manually zoom in to each one to see if you can fix the issue.
 Unfortunately, iD does not allow these data to be processed systematically.
 To address these osmose issues and enable large-scale mapping across a country, we therefore recommend our JOSM workflow.

 #### <div class="stradegy-header">Report Issues in the Grid</div></h3>